 • Chief Procurement Officers

-• VPs and Procurement Directors
+• Heads of Direct and Indirect Procurement

 Why It Matters